slimgroup/BibTex/README.md

 I put down some notes in the scripts.
 We can sorta reduce the lines and use regex to extract the content, but realistically the code there's probably (?) more readable.
 Though, I suppose that's arguable.

+### Some other scripts that are here

+- Two scripts that are separate from the scons script.
+- Used mainly as maintenance scripts:

+2. urlcheck.py: uses a regular expression to look for URLs in entries in order to make sure they work.
+Assumes that the URLs are stored in specific values within each entry. running this script takes a while so probably only need to run it once in a while.
+Output is printed to urlerror.txt.
+   Code was originally based off of `splitkey.py` but definitely can be refactored.

+   Usage: `python urlcheck.py $outputfile $bibfile1 $inputfile2 etc`

+   The output file is a successful merged \\(\BiBTeX{}\\) file of the input
+2. month_conversion.py: runs through the input files to convert all month types to double-digit months.
+This is for use in sorting SLIM's web page (which, for some reason, still doesn't sort properly).
+That's fine though.
+At least the \\(\BiBTeX{}\\) is consistent.

+   Usage: `python month_conversion.py $input1 $input2 etc`
+2. multicheck.py: It was originally created to do _everything_ but when it was realized that it was a stupid idea it was scrapped.
+Forgot to delete.

+   Usage: don't use it.